aquileia/external/README.md

 Replace the outdated files in 'external/lib' with those from 'boost_.../stage/lib' and those in 'external/include/boost' with  the ones in '_include/boost'.

 ### Note for non-Visual Studio users
-Boost may also be build using this method in the regular Windows Command Prompt, though a different toolset needs to be specified (such as `--toolset=gcc`) and `.\b2` must be invoked as an executable (`b2.exe`).
+Boost may also be built using this method in the regular Windows Command Prompt, though a different toolset needs to be specified (such as `--toolset=gcc`) and `.\b2` must be invoked as an executable (`b2.exe`).